cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <img src="https://i.postimg.cc/YCF6VQ6p/ER42d-Fl-Wk-AAGn-GI.jpg" />

+###### cyberpy
+The [cyberpi](https://pypi.org/project/cyberpy/) is a tool for advanced users.
+It is a Python library containing tools for Cyber wallet management and offline transaction signing.
+You will need to install Python on your machine and then follow the simple set of commands that this library offers.
+This lets you create a wallet, sign tx, transfer, link and even convert seeds and mnemonics locally.

 ##### Creating a Cyber wallet
 Is it rather obvious to say that you will need a wallet to interact with Cyber?
 Well, actually this isn't 100% true.
 As you already learned you can search cyber.page without a wallet.
 You can access content without a wallet too.
 So why would you need one?